Harvest of Hope is Back

-Welcome to Harvest of Hope
+Harvest of Hope

 Abalimi is focused on the advancement of food security through providing support and training residents of townships to grow their own vegetables.
-Harvest of Hope links the farmer’s produce with the market demand for healthy, chemical and pesticide free, locally grown vegetables.
+Harvest of Hope linked the farmer’s produce with the market demand for healthy, chemical and pesticide free, locally grown vegetables.

-Who are our members?
+Who were our members?